katademy-decks/kubernetes/README.md

 <details>
 <summary>A container without a readinessProbe is assumed to be ready for traffic once it starts.
 What are some potential problems with this?&nbsp;</summary>
-The containerised application might need time to start after the container has.
+The containerised application might need time to start after its enclosing container has.
 All requests to the app will fail throughout this process, because the container was "Ready" before the app started.
 <br></details>

 <details>